rschristopher/ischristtrue.com/src/truth.md

-If you cannot understand the meaning of even the most basic of perceptions, such as a chair or a cup, then how could you possible hope to understand the meaning of your life?
+If you cannot understand the meaning of even the most basic of perceptions, such as a chair or a cup, then how could you possibly hope to understand the meaning of your life?
 Let alone the meaning of